Phazyck/MDS-handin-4/README.md

 __In order to execute and test this project, you should do the following:__

+ * To reset the data, overwrite the 'task-manager-revised.xml' file in 'MDS-handin-4\lib' with the 'task-manager-revised.xml' file in 'MDS-handin-4'.
  * If testing out a RemoteManager with a certain protocol, e.g. UDP, you will need to have a corresponding RemoteManagerHost running, before proceeding.
  * Run one or more instances of Console.java, on one or multiple machines.
  * Follow the instructions in the console.